mzwsInJjq/sentinel-2-acquisition-map/README.md

 ## Features
 - **Automatic KML Discovery:** Scrapes the Copernicus Sentinel-2 acquisition plans page to find the latest KML download links for each satellite.
 - **Efficient Downloading:** Uses `curl` for fast downloads and skips files that are already present locally.
-- **Multi-layer KML Handling:** Loads only the primary 'NOMINAL' layer from KML files to avoid warnings.
+- **Multi-layer KML Handling:** Loads only layers that start with 'NOMINAL' from KML files to focus on relevant acquisition plans.
 - **GeoDataFrame Integration:** Loads KMLs into GeoPandas GeoDataFrames for easy geospatial analysis.
 - **Timestamp Extraction:** Parses each KML to extract the `<begin>` timestamp for each acquisition plan and adds it as a column.
 - **Location Query:** Given a latitude and longitude, prints all acquisition plans (with ID and timestamp) that pass over the location for each satellite.